 - Employees will continue to receive medical care from the CCSF Medical Provider Network or their predesignated physician.

-Additional information can be found on this website, including copies of the labor agreements and other helpful resources.
+Additional information is available under "Resources" below, including an informational video, copies of the labor agreements and other helpful resources.